Your practical guide for your self-drive safari to the Maasai Mara National Reserve

 Best time to visit the Maasai Mara

 What is the best time to visit the Maasai Mara?
 Well, depends what you want: Wildebeest migration or Wilderness feel.
-Your preferences will guide you through the season:
+Your preferences will guide you through the seasons:

 - Peak season from mid-June - October.
 When millions of wildebeests are in the Mara, it attracts many tourists as well.